Mon – Thurs 8 am to Midnight | Friday 8 am to 5 pm | Saturday 1 pm to 5 pm | Sunday 2 pm to Midnight

-The primary objective of Raugust Library is to support the undergraduate curriculum.
-This requires a broad subject coverage rather than an especially deep one.
-Depth can be attempted only in those fields where a large number of upperclassmen place more than entry-level demands upon the collection.
-Even this degree of depth will not encompass the research materials required by graduate level study or faculty research; certainly a comprehensive collection, containing everything available upon a given topic, is beyond the scope of this library.
+The primary goal of Raugust Library is to support the undergraduate and graduate curricula.
+For the undergraduates, this requires a broad subject coverage rather than an especially deep one.
+Any degree of depth in the undergraduate collections will not encompass the research materials required by graduate level study or faculty research; certainly a comprehensive collection, containing everything available upon a given topic, is beyond the scope of this library.
 For faculty and upper-division research, the library will gladly make use of its extensive series of networks to locate and retrieve extramural materials.

-The library also attempts to provide a variety of points of view on the subjects taught at the college.
+The libraries also attempt to provide a variety of points of view on the subjects taught at the university.
 A collection that is skewed to one interpretation will not help students learn to analyze positions or synthesize arguments.

 It should be emphasized that this is not an attempt to “dumb down” the collection, but rather an effort to meet the students at their own level of ability.
 Far more materials are held which challenge the best students and serve as gateways for further study or graduate research.

 The other major user group is the faculty.
-The faculty have a strong tendency to use their own personal libraries rather than the college’s, except for periodicals, recreational reading, and interlibrary loan.
-Much of their library use involves placing materials on reserve for students in their classes.
+The faculty have a strong tendency to use their own personal libraries rather than the university’s, except for periodicals, recreational reading, and interlibrary loan.
+Much of their library use involves placing materials on reserve for students in their classes rather than research.

-Raugust Library also has a surprisingly large body of non-college borrowers.
-Given the geographical problems of North Dakota, the college library has become the back-up library for the school, city, and county libraries in our area, used by over 800 people with no formal affiliation to the college.
+Raugust Library also has a surprisingly large body of non-university borrowers.
+Given the geographical problems of North Dakota, the university library has become the back-up library for the school, city, and county libraries in our area, used by over 800 people with no formal affiliation to the institution.
 One side effect of the development of the Curriculum Library is that the collection now appeals to all age groups, from pre-readers to the elderly.

 The library will acquire materials in whatever format is most useful to the user, whether print or non-print.
-In addition to books and journals, the library currently holds and will continue to acquire video tapes, audio tapes, laser discs, kits, games, cds, electronic books, posters, slides, overhead transparencies, microfilm, microfiche, CD-ROM’s, dvds, and computer programs.
+In addition to books and journals, the library currently holds and will continue to acquire kits, games, cds, ebooks, CD-ROM’s, DVDs, streaming video and audio, and computer programs.
 Format will only be a consideration in the purchase of materials if the library does not have the equipment to access the format.

-The library now licenses and will continue to license bibliographic and full text databases in appropriate content areas.
+The library now licenses and will continue to license bibliographic and full text databases, as well as streaming video and audio, in appropriate content areas.
 The same selection criteria will apply to these databases as to any materials bought for the library.

 English will be the language of the collection effort, except for those materials which are bought specifically to support the foreign language curriculum.
 In addition, English/foreign language dictionaries for modern European languages will be bought and reference materials in foreign languages will be updated as needed (e.g., yearbooks and supplements for foreign language encyclopedias.)